 Download Staff Monitor Record

-This feature shall allow authorized user to download staff monitor records search results in to an excel sheet.
+This feature shall allow authorized user to download staff monitor records search results in to an excel sheet (NRIC/FIN, and Reference No. shall be downloaded in plain text).
 All relevant and meaningful information of the staff monitor record details will be downloaded.

 Settings Module